rledda/Getting-CleaningData/README.md

-# Getting-CleaningData
+## Coursera - Getting and Cleaning Data - Course project
-Coursera - Getting and Cleaning Data - Course project Repository for the submission of the course project for the Johns Hopkins "Getting and Cleaning Data" course.
+Repository for the submission of the course project for the Johns Hopkins "Getting and Cleaning Data" course.

 ##Overview